Peenemünde Airfield

-Peenemünde Airfield (IATA: PEF, ICAO: EDCP) is an airfield along the Baltic Sea north of Peenemünde, Germany.
-Today round trips in light aircraft take place from Peenemünde Airfield.
-Bus tours are also available, on which one can visit the former shelters of the NVA and the remnants of the V-1 flying bomb facilities.
-Because of its long runway the airfield Peenemünde is also a location for flight schools.
+Peenemünde Airfield (IATA: PEF, ICAO: EDCP) is an airfield on the Baltic Sea coast, north of Peenemünde, Germany.
+Today, round trips in light aircraft are available from Peenemünde Airfield.
+There are also bus tours which visit the former shelters of the East German National People's Army (NVA) and the remnants of the V-1 flying bomb facilities.
+Because of its long runway, the airfield is also a location for flight schools.